-Cambridge campus and regional centers have wireless Internet access available free for all the college community.
+Students can use free wireless connectivity while at Cambridge College locations.
 If you need help to access to our wireless network please contact the IT helpdesk.

 NITE Summer term - Most classrooms offer wireless Internet access.
 Please bring an Ethernet cable, so you can connect to the Internet in your room.